hosseinmoein/DataFrame/README.md

 ```

 ### Package managers
-If you are using Conan to manage your dependencies, add `dataframe/x.y.z@` to your requires, where x.y.z is the release version you want to use.
-Conan will acquire DataFrame, build it from source in your computer, and provide CMake integration support for your projects.
-See the [conan docs](https://docs.conan.io/en/latest/) for more information.<BR> Sample `conanfile.txt`:
+If you are using _Conan_ to manage your dependencies, add `dataframe/x.y.z@` to your requires, where `x.y.z` is the release version you want to use. _Conan_ will acquire DataFrame, build it from source in your computer, and provide CMake integration support for your projects.
+See the [_Conan_ docs](https://docs.conan.io/en/latest/) for more information.<BR> Sample `conanfile.txt`:

 ```text
 [requires]